 It is bigger and stronger with the reinforcements included in the frame and seat.
 But the big question remains: is the Elite worth the extra money??

-Is it the best exercise bike in the world?
-Yeah, probably.
-It’s definitely the best fan bike on the market.
+Is it the best air bike in the world?

-Overall though, it’s one hell of a bike.
+Overall though, there’s no denying this is one hell of a bike.